bcgov/platform-developer-docs/src/docs/training-and-learning/training-external-resources.md

 ---
 # External Training Resources

-The resources below are from sources outside of the BC Government.
-These provide additional context and support to go along with your [Training from the Platform Services Team](./training-external-resources.md)
+The resources below are from sources outside of the B.C. government.
+They provide additional context and support to go along with your [training from the Platform Services team](./training-external-resources.md)

 ## Websites: